alphagov/govuk-developer-docs/source/manual/business-readiness-publish-changes.html.md

 ## Updating the business readiness finder

-The content item for the business readiness finder is published by rummager.
+The content item for the business readiness finder and its email signup page are published by rummager.
 However the actual config is read in from [govuk-app-deployment-secrets][govuk-app-deployment-secrets].

 1. Update [govuk-app-deployment-secrets][govuk-app-deployment-secrets]
 2. Merge the changes to [govuk-app-deployment-secrets][govuk-app-deployment-secrets]